cmeraki/vit.triton/posts/PART2.md

 Each kernel is executed by a thread in the GPU.
 And every thread executes the same kernel (assuming you have a single kernel in the program).
 This makes it necessary for us to write our kernel such that a single function can operate on all the data points.
 When we launch a kernel, what we are actually starting are GPU threads that will execute instructions written inside the kernel.
 We can start a lot of threads at once and these are the true powerhouse of the GPU.

 All threads have some small memory associated with it which is called local memory.
-Apart from that, threads can also access shared memory, L2 cache and global memory.
+Apart from that, threads can also access shared memory, L2 cache, and global memory.

 Physically, threads are assigned to cores.
 Cores execute software threads.

 ### Blocks

 Threads are logically organized into blocks.
-Every block has a pre-defined number of threads assigned to it. *Just for logical purposes*, we can arrange threads inside a block in either 1D, 2D or 3D array layout.
+Every block has a pre-defined number of threads assigned to it. *Just for logical purposes*, we can arrange threads inside a block in either a 1D, 2D, or 3D array layout.
 You can think of blocks as an array of threads.
-It's important to understand that this 1D, 2D or 3D arrangement is purely logical and for the developer's convenience only.
+It's important to understand that this 1D, 2D, or 3D arrangement is purely logical and for the developer's convenience only.
 This arrangement is provided so it's easier to visualize our input and output data.
 If we imagine that we want to operate on a 100x100 matrix, then we can just launch a kernel with a block size of 100 by 100 threads.
 That will start a total of $10^4$ (100x100) threads which we can use to map to the matrix.
 We can write our kernel such that every single thread operates on every single element of the matrix.

 In the physical world, every block is assigned an SM.
 Throughout its execution, the block will only be executed on the same SM.
 Since every block is assigned an SM, it also has access to the SM's shared memory (which we learned in the first part).
 All the threads that are part of a single block can access and share this memory.

 ### Grids

 Similar to how threads are organized in blocks, blocks are themselves organized into a grid.
 That helps us to launch multiple blocks at one time.
 As we discussed earlier, a single GPU has multiple SMs, we can launch multiple blocks at once so that all of our SMs and cores are utilized.
 Let's assume that our program executes 25 blocks and our GPU has 10 SMs.
-Then the program will execute 10 blocks in the first wave, 10 blocks in the second wave and 5 blocks in the third wave.
+Then the program will execute 10 blocks in the first wave, 10 blocks in the second wave, and 5 blocks in the third wave.
 The first two waves will have 100% optimization but the last wave will have 50% utilization.

 Blocks inside a grid can be organized in the same way that threads are organized inside a block.
-A grid can have a 1D, 2D or 3D array layout of the blocks.
+A grid can have a 1D, 2D, or 3D array layout of the blocks.
 The arrangement of blocks and threads is just logical.
 A single program only executes a single grid at a time.

 During execution, we start a total of `blocks per thread (b) * number of blocks (num)` physical threads.
 Each physical thread is numbered from `0` to `(b*num)-1`.
 So, how do you map your 2D or 3D structure of logical thread blocks to the physical thread?
 By unrolling.